Isaïa Cordinier: Early life and career

 Cordinier started playing basketball at age seven, in Vence.
-He is of Martiniquais descent through his father.
-He lived in Martinique, from 2006 to 2009, and later joined the youth academy of Sharks d’Antibes.
+His father is from the French overseas department of Martinique and Cordinier lived in Martinique from 2006 to 2009.
+He later joined the youth academy of Sharks d’Antibes.

 Professional career

 Antibes Sharks (2012–2014)

-Cordinier made his debut on Antibes’ senior men’s team, in the French second division, in November 2012, when he was 15 years and 11 months old.
+Cordinier made his debut on Antibes’ senior men's team, in the French second division, in November 2012, when he was 15 years and 11 months old.
 During the 2013-14 campaign, he made his debut in the French top-tier level Pro A.

 ALM Évreux (2014–2015)

-For the 2014–2015 season, Cordinier transferred to second-division side ALM Evreux Basket.
-In 23 games, he averaged 4.9 points and 2.1 rebounds for Evreux.
+For the 2014–2015 season, Cordinier transferred to second-division side ALM Évreux Basket.
+In 23 games, he averaged 4.9 points and 2.1 rebounds for Évreux.

 Denain-Voltaire (2015–2016)

 Prior to the 2015–16 season, Cordinier penned a deal with another second-division team, Denain ASC Voltaire.
 In April 2016, Cordinier was selected to play in the Nike Hoop Summit, where he tallied eight points, five rebounds and one assist, in 21 minutes off the bench.
-Later that month, he declared for the NBA Draft.
-On June 13, 2016, Cordinier was one of 13 different international underclassmen (including one of four different Frenchmen) to enter the 2016 NBA Draft.
+Later that month, he declared for the NBA draft.
+On June 13, 2016, Cordinier was one of 13 different international underclassmen (including one of four different Frenchmen) to enter the 2016 NBA draft.